Log in

 How would that look?

-They figured out how to turn their knowledge into part time income.
+They figured out how to turn their knowledge into a part time income.

 And the crazy thing..

-Many of these people made more money working for themself part time then they did working full time.
+Many of these people were making more money working part time for themself then they made working a full time job.

 The personal trainer at 24 hour fitness started their own little online personal training business.